 Rated / Peak Power: Continuous output capability and instantaneous overload capacity.

-Conversion Efficiency: Efficiency higher than 95% helps reduce energy loss.
+Conversion Efficiency: High efficiency can reduce energy loss.

-Output Voltage and Frequency Stability: Ensures the normal operation of electrical appliances.
+Output Voltage and Frequency Stability: Supports stable operation of electrical appliances.

 Protection Functions: Including overload, over-temperature, short-circuit, undervoltage, and overvoltage protection.